AgentMC/Sao19/Translate/En/Part6.md

 "Er... what do you mean...?"

 "Hmm.......
 Well, yes, we currently estimate the total population of Human World around 82,000.
-Per recent reports, Dark World seems to be about the same.
+Per recent reports, Dark Territory seems to be about the same.
 The area of Human World is about 1.77 million square kilolu, since more than a half of them are undeveloped forests and wilderness, certainly Ronye is right, even if the population doubles or becomes even more, there is no problem at all from the land's perspective......
 I think."

 Among that words, certain information came as a big surprise for Ronye.

 "Err.......
-You say the total population of Dark World is around eighty thousand!?
+You say the total population of Dark Territory is around eighty thousand!?
 But at the time of a Foreign World War, didn’t emperor Vector prepare as many as fifty thousand army?"

 "Do not be surprised like that.......
-In Dark World, as Fanatio-san says, everyone who can fight should become a soldier, but yeah, I agree at any rate it is a terrible story.
+In Dark Territory, as Fanatio-san says, everyone who can fight should become a soldier, but yeah, I agree at any rate it is a terrible story.
 However, that is surely the custom of Dark Territory.
 It's kind of world that you simply cannot survive unless you fight and rob."

 Kirito cut off words and put his body to the back of the chair.
 The concentration of consciousness broke off for a moment, the dragon shook slightly, but then immediately regained stability.